Audition FAQ

 When ARE the next auditions?
 What show are they for?

-Our auditions will be held in April for 23rd Summer Family Musical to be performed in July of 2025.
+Our next auditions will be held in September, our Holiday Show at the Opera House, Rudolph the Red-Nosed Reindeer, to be performed in December of 2025.

 Every Potential Date for Rehearsal